Nitrokey/nitrokey-documentation/nitrowall-nw678/firmware-update.rst

 .. contents:: :local:

-1. We recommend updating OpenWrt via the pre-installed Attended Sysupgrade  `OpenWrt documentation <https://openwrt.org/docs/guide-user/installation/attended.sysupgrade>`_

-2. To be able to use this service you need configure it to ignore the nitrowall package, if it has been installed before.
+We recommend updating OpenWrt via the pre-installed `Attended Sysupgrade <https://openwrt.org/docs/guide-user/installation/attended.sysupgrade>`_.
+To be able to use this service you need to configure it to ignore the "nitrowall" package, if it has been installed before:

-3. Go to System -> Attended Sysupgrade -> Configuration and enable the Advanced Mode -> Save & Apply
+1. Go to System -> Attended Sysupgrade -> Configuration and enable the Advanced Mode -> Save & Apply

 	.. image:: /images/nitrowall/openwrt_upgrade1.png

-4. Go back to overview and search for available updates
+2. Go back to overview and search for available updates

 	.. image:: /images/nitrowall/openwrt_upgrade2.png

-5. Search through the list of installed packages and remove the nitrowall package.
+3. Search through the list of installed packages and remove the "nitrowall" package.
 Then Request Firmware Image

 	.. image:: /images/nitrowall/openwrt_upgrade4.png

-6. Wait for the image to be build -> then install it.
+4. Wait for the image to be build.
+Then install it.
 Check if "keep settings and current configuration" is set

 	.. image:: /images/nitrowall/openwrt_upgrade5.png

-7. The software will be installed and the NitroWall will restart.
+5. The software will be installed and the NitroWall will restart.

-8. After the restart we need to reinstall the `nitrowall.ipk <https://www.nitrokey.com/files/ci/nitrowall/nitrowall_1.0.0-0_x86_64.ipk>`_ package.
+6. After the restart we need to reinstall the `nitrowall.ipk <https://www.nitrokey.com/files/ci/nitrowall/nitrowall_1.0.0-0_x86_64.ipk>`_ package.
 This will resize your disk and add the kernel parameter *pcie_aspm=off* to your */boot/grub/grub.cfg* which fixes a problem with the *igb* driver `bug <https://bugzilla.kernel.org/show_bug.cgi?id=205073>`.

-9. Under System -> Software -> Upload Package Upload the package
+7. Under System -> Software -> Upload Package, upload the package

 	.. image:: /images/nitrowall/openwrt_installnw2.png
 	.. image:: /images/nitrowall/openwrt_installnw1.png

-10. Install it.
+8. Install it.
 Afterwards the NitroWall will restart.

 	.. image:: /images/nitrowall/openwrt_installnw3.png

+9. Update OpenWrt via `Attended Sysupgrade <https://openwrt.org/docs/guide-user/installation/attended.sysupgrade>`_.

 Alternatively to the above instructions, you can login via ssh and execute this script::